General Betting Guides

 Edge: 10%

-This gap is where potential long-term profitability is created.
+This gap is where potential long-term profitability is created using implied odds.

 When There’s No Edge in the Odds